Monti Belot

-Monti Louis Belot (born March 4, 1943) is an inactive Senior United States district judge of the United States District Court for the District of Kansas.
+Monti Louis Belot (born March 4, 1943) is an inactive senior United States district judge of the United States District Court for the District of Kansas.

 Early life and career

-Born in Kansas City, Missouri, Belot received a Bachelor of Arts degree from the University of Kansas in 1965 and a Juris Doctor from the University of Kansas School of Law in 1968.
+Belot was born in Kansas City, Missouri.
+He received a Bachelor of Arts degree from the University of Kansas in 1965 and a Juris Doctor from the University of Kansas School of Law in 1968.
 He was a United States Naval Reserve Legal officer, in the JAG Corps, from 1968 to 1971.
 He was a law clerk for Judge Wesley E. Brown of the United States District Court for the District of Kansas from 1971 to 1973.
-He was an Assistant United States Attorney in Topeka, Kansas from 1973 to 1976.
-He was a special assistant to the United States Attorney in Topeka from 1976 to 1978.
+He was an assistant United States attorney in Topeka, Kansas from 1973 to 1976.
+He was a special assistant to the United States attorney in Topeka from 1976 to 1978.
 He was in private practice in Kansas City, Kansas from 1976 to 1983.
 He was in private practice in Coffeyville, Kansas from 1983 to 1991.